Camden School for Girls: Grammar school

 One of its most formative headmistresses, Doris Burchell, took on the school in the post-war years and developed it in both science and music, overseeing new building on the site.
 The Sir John Cockcroft science wing was built from funds raised by many means, including a series of Celebrity Concerts held at the school and involving many eminent musicians.
 The school was damaged in the war but rebuilt in 1957, the architect being John Eastwick-Field OBE.
 In 1973, the assembly hall roof collapsed following deterioration of its roof beams due to problems with the high-alumina cement concrete used.

 Comprehensive

 It became a comprehensive school in 1976, although only year by year.
 It was not fully comprehensive until 1981.

 Academic performance

-A 1999 Office for Standards in Education (Ofsted) report called it "a unique and very effective school in many ways".
-Another, written in March 2005, said it was an "outstanding school with excellent features", and the most recent report said that it "rightly deserves the outstanding reputation it has among parents and in the community".
-Its GCSE results are excellent, and its A-level results are the best in the Camden LEA outside the private sector.
+The 2005 Ofsted report said it was "a very good school with excellent features".
+The 2007 report stated that "Camden School for Girls rightly deserves the outstanding reputation it has among parents and in the community".
+The 2022 report stated that the schools overall effectiveness was "good", with a rating of "outstanding" being obtained in terms of behaviour and attitudes, sixth form provision and personal development.
+In 2025 "19% of A-level grades were at A* and 53% were at A* to A".
+In 2026, the school "achieved a record set of GCSE results, with an amazing 22% of passes at the highest grade 9 and 56% at grades 9 to 7".

-Notable former pupils
+Notable former students

-The following people were educated at the Camden School for Girls.
+The following people were educated at Camden School for Girls.
 Some of them only attended the sixth form.